braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 1. [Create your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/) using the Canvas wizard.
 2. After you've set up your Canvas, add a step in the Canvas builder.
 Name your step something clear and meaningful.
 3. Choose a [step schedule]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/time_based_canvas/#schedule-delay) and specify a delay as needed.
-4. Filter your Audience for this step, as necessary.
+4. Filter your Audience for this step as necessary.
 You can further refine the recipients of this step by specifying segments and adding additional filters.
-Audience options will be checked after the delay, at the time messages are sent.
+Audience options will be checked after the delay at the time messages are sent.
 5. Choose your [advancement behavior]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/advancement/).
 6. Choose any other messaging channels which you would like to pair with your message.